Lifty (LQT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Lifty Historical Price

-According to the latest data gathered on Lifty live price page, the current price of Lifty is 0.00116444USD.
-The circulating supply of Lifty(LQT) is 40.31M LQT , giving it a market capitalization of $46.94K.
+According to the latest data gathered on Lifty live price page, the current price of Lifty is 0.0011411USD.
+The circulating supply of Lifty(LQT) is 40.31M LQT , giving it a market capitalization of $46.00K.

 - 24-hour0.00%$ --$ --$ --